futuring-architectures/futuring-architectures.github.io/pages/framework.md

 [Service Design]: https://en.wikipedia.org/wiki/Service_design
 [Customer Development]: https://en.wikipedia.org/wiki/Customer_development

- Not even trying to atom-smash these into a single (convoluted, confused) model is a discerning aspect of the framework, for sure.
+ Not even trying to atom-smash these into a single (convoluted, confusing 🧬) model is a discerning aspect of the framework, for sure.

 ## Infinite Iteration